Before sending your horse on consignment

 “Consignments can be beneficial as long as the consignment agreement is negotiated and signed before the parties enter a transaction,” says Florida Equine Attorney, Bonnie Navin.

-She says too often people make arrangements orally and when things go wrong, each side has their own perception of the agreement.
-The trainer may feel they invested their time, expenses and talent to sell the horse.
+She says too often people make arrangements orally and when things go wrong, each side has its own perception of the agreement.
+The trainer may feel they invested their time, expenses, and talent to sell the horse.
 So they try and file a lien with the courts to prevent the owner from retrieving their horse, which clouds the title to the animal.
 The owner may try to remove the equine in the dark of night to avoid paying protracted bills.